 The trail ends just a few yards from the Tarwater Trailhead parking area.
 Turn left onto the Shingle Mill Trail, which was originally a dirt road but now looks like a singletrack trail.
 The sounds of gunfire, if they could be heard before, disappear almost immediately.

-The trail descends gently through lush, attractive woodland.
-Two huge trees stand by the side of the trail, the first a spruce and the second a single, immense redwood.
+The trail descends gently through lush, attractive woodland, passing a huge spruce and later a single, immense redwood.
 Eventually the trail descends into a grove of heavily-logged redwoods.
 While it’s normally dark and gloomy, after a rainfall this area becomes a lot more attractive.

 The logged forest gives way to much more scenic, possisbly old-growth redwoods just a few yards before the trail ends.
 At the end of the trail, turn left onto the dirt road.
 The woods here are fairly open and there are some nice views of redwoods rising arrow-straight toward the sky.
-The redwoods here aren’t very big but have the noble look of old growth.
+The redwoods aren’t very big but have the noble look of old growth.

 A few paces brings you to the Tarwater Trail Camp junction (the road to the right descends to the campground, which is located on a pleasantly quiet, shady flat among redwoods and huckleberry shrubs).
 Turn left onto the Pomponio Trail.
 Although this trail isn’t all that scenic, it does go through an interesting and rather sudden transition from Pescadero’s bright, open forest into the dense, huckleberry-clogged forest that’s characteristic of Portola.

 © 2008, 2014, 2015, 2021 David Baselt